import numpy as np

 Returns:

-- uncertainty_tube (np.ndarray): Cross-section boundary points with shape
+- "mean_trajectory" (np.ndarray): The mean trajectory with shape

-- eigen_values (np.ndarray): Eigenvalues for each cross-section boundary point with shape
+- "eigen_values" (np.ndarray): Eigenvalues for each cross-section with shape

 """